ThibaultDelage/openturns.github.io/openturns/latest/_sources/theory/data_analysis/spearman_coefficient.rst

-Pearson’s correlation coefficient after having transformed :math:`U` and :math:`V` to linearize any monotonic relationship (remember that Pearson’s correlation coefficient may only be used to measure the strength of linear relationships, see :ref:`Pearson’s correlation coefficient <pcc>`):
+Pearson’s correlation coefficient after having transformed :math:`U` and :math:`V` to linearize any monotonic relationship (remember that Pearson’s correlation coefficient may only be used to measure the strength of linear relationships, see :ref:`Pearson’s correlation coefficient <pearson_coefficient>`):

 .. math::